Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want a hands-on career in healthcare without years of college, becoming a dental assistant is a good choice.
-In South Carolina, you can train in less than a year at the right school.
+In South Carolina, you can train in about a year at the right school.
 The key is choosing an accredited program that meets state guidelines so you can work legally and confidently.

 This guide lists the top dental assistant schools in South Carolina, what to look for in a program, and how to get started.